 I get to work a little bit before 8 am, and take an hour or so to answer emails and look at my to-do list for the day.

-I work through my tasks in between meetings – they are typically comprised of status updates, discussions, and reviews, and I have them throughout my work day.
+I work through my tasks in between meetings.
+These tasks are typically comprised of status updates, discussions, and reviews, and I have them throughout my work day.

-Lunch is usually between 11:30 and 1:30, and we sometimes have team lunches at a bi-weekly cadence.
+Lunch is usually between 11:30 and 1:30.
+Sometimes we have team lunches at a bi-weekly cadence.

 What skills/technologies help you succeed?